LambdaSchool/Model-Controllers-and-UINavigationController/README.md

 ## Objective 2 - Implement a segue between a table view cell and a detail view controller

-### Lecture

 The second thing needed in order to create use the master-detail, or any navigation pattern for that matter is called a "segue" (pronounced "seg-way").
 Segues create a link between two view controllers that let you navigate from one to the other.
 The view controller the segue starts from is the "source" view controller, and the view controller the segue goes to is the "destination" view controller.

 Segues are like a one way plane ticket to somewhere.
 You can fly to the destination, but you can't come back.
 For this reason, navigation controllers are especially helpful because they will automatically give the user a way to go back to the view they came from without us having to write any extra code.

 Segues are represented by the arrows in-between view controllers.
 The way that you create a segue from one view controller to another is by holding the control key, clicking from a UI element that users can interact with such as a button or a table view cell and dragging to the view controller you wish to segue to.
 It will pull up a contextual menu that will ask what kind of segue you want to create: